EinBaum/WoW-Example-Hacks/README.md

 AxisZ: Teleport hack that can only change your Z axis (height).

-FoV: Field of view fix that lets you see EVERYTHING.
+FoV: Increases field of view to maximum.

 Inject: Useless test program.